 Seachem Ammonia Alert (1Year)

-This products is out of stock in our main warehouse but available from our suppliers and will be despatched as soon as it arrives.
+This products is available from our supplier and will be despatched as soon as possible.

 Ammonia Alert® is an innovative color device for continuously detecting and monitoring toxic free ammonia.
 A sensor changes reversibly from yellow to green to blue.